aicwebtech/Bible-SuperSearch-WordPress-Plugin/readme.txt

 1. Advanced Options

 == Changelog ==

+= 4.1.0 =
+* Added [biblesupersearch_downloads] shortcode for displaying a page from which to download Bibles

 = 4.0.1 =
 * Bugfix: Selection of book language now based on primary Bible